amustufa/nextjs-boilerplate/documentation/instructions/for-ai-agents.md

 - Enforce TypeScript strictness and ESLint rules noted in `documentation/architecture/22-type-safety.md`.
 - Do not introduce `any`, `ts-ignore`, or unsafe operations.
 Narrow unknown via Zod.
+- Do not relax lint/type rules, do not alter config files without explicit user approval.

 ## PR Checklist for AI Agents